A generalized risk approach to path inference based on hidden Markov models: Combined risks

-Thus, a solution to \eqref{gen-viterbi} is a generalization of the Viterbi decoding that allows one to suppress ($C>0$) contribution of the data. {\it It is important to note that with $C_2>0$ every solution of (\ref{gen-problem}) is admissible.} {\it No less important, and perhaps a bit less obvious, is that $C_1, C_4>0$ also guarantees admissibility of the solutions}, as stated in Proposition \ref{prop:admit} below. \begin{proposition} Let $C_1, C_4>0$.
-Then, for {\it almost every} realization $(x^T,y^T)$ of the HMM process $(X^T,Y^T)$, the minimized risk \eqref{gen-problem} is finite and any minimizer $s^T$ is admissible, i.e. satisfies $p(s^T|x^T)>0$. \end{proposition} \begin{proof}Without loss of generality, assume $C_2=C_3=0$.
-Suppose the problem has no finite solution.
-Then for any $s^T$ with $p(s^T)>0$, we would have some $t$, $1\le t\le T$, such $p_t(s_t|x^T)=0$.
-This would imply that $p(x^T, s^T)=0$ for all $s^T$ with $p(s^T)>0$, contradicting the hypothesis that $p(x^T, y^T)>0$.
-Now, suppose that $s^T$ is a minimizer of \eqref{gen-problem} but $p(s^T|x^T)=0$.
-Since $p(s^T)>0$, we would have some $t$, $1\le t\le T$, such $f_{s_t}(x_t)=0$.
-This would imply $\alpha_t(s_t)=0$ \eqref{eqn:fwv}, and subsequently that $p_t(s_t|x^T)=0$ and $\bar R_1(s^T|x^T)=\infty$, contradicting optimality of $s^T$. \end{proof} \begin{remark} Thus, note that the Posterior-Viterbi decoding \citep{PMAP2005} can be obtained by either setting $C_3=C_4=0$ and taking $0<C_2\ll C_1$, or setting $C_2=C_3=0$ and taking $0<C_4\ll C_1$. \end{remark} If the smoothing probabilities $p_t(j|x^T)$, $t=1,\ldots, T$ and $j\in S$, have been already computed (say, by the usual forward-backward algorithm), a solution to \eqref{gen-problem} can be found by a standard dynamic programming algorithm.
-Let us first introduce more notation.
-For every $t \in 1,\ldots,T$ and $j\in S$, let Note that the function $g_t$ depends on the entire data $x^T$.
-Next, let us also define the following scores
+Thus, a solution to \eqref{gen-viterbi} is a generalization of the Viterbi decoding that allows one to suppress ($C>0$) contribution of the data. \begin{remark} If $C_2>0$, then every solution of \eqref{gen-problem} is admissible and the minimized risk is finite. \end{remark} {\it No less important and perhaps a little less obvious is that $C_1, C_4>0$ also guarantees admissibility of the solutions}, as stated in Proposition \ref{prop:admit} below. \begin{proposition} Let $C_1, C_4>0$.
+Then, the minimized risk \eqref{gen-problem} is finite and any minimizer $s^T$ is admissible. \end{proposition} \begin{proof}Without loss of generality, assume $C_2=C_3=0$.
+Since $p(x^T)>0$ (assumed in the beginning of Section \ref{sec:risk}), there exists some admissible path $s^T$.
+Clearly, the combined risk of this path is finite, hence so is the minimum risk.
+Now, suppose $s^T$ is a minimizer of the combined risk and suppose further that $s^T$ is inadmissible, i.e. $p(s^T|x^T)=0$.
+Since the minimized risk \eqref{gen-problem} is finite, we must have $p(s^T)>0$.
+Therefore, it must be that $p(x^T|s^T)=0$, and therefore we must have some $t$, $1\le t\le T$, such $f_{s_t}(x_t)=0$.
+This would imply that any path through $(t,s_t)$ is inadmissible, hence $p_t(s_t|x^T)$, the sum of the posterior probabilities of all such paths, is zero.
+This implies $\bar R_1(s^T|x^T)=\infty$, contradicting optimality of $s^T$. \end{proof} \begin{remark} Note that for any $x^T$, the Posterior-Viterbi decoding \citep{PMAP2005} (Problem \eqref{eq:remove0slog} above) can be obtained by setting $C_3=C_4=0$ and taking $0<C_2\ll C_1$.
+Also, PVD can be obtained {\it almost surely} by setting $C_2=C_3=0$ and taking $0<C_4\ll C_1$. \end{remark} It is fairly intuitive that PVD can be realized as a solution to \eqref{gen-problem} for some $0<C_1, C_2$, when $C_3=C_4=0$.
+Nonetheless, let us prove this formally. \begin{proof}Assume $C_3=C_4=0$.
+For each $C_1, C_2>0$, let $\hat y^T_{C_1,C_2}\in S^T$ be a solution to \eqref{gen-problem}.
+Thus, we have